PeterNaydenov/ask-for-promise/README.md

 ```

 ### More
-For more examples, please visit test folder of the project.
+For more examples please visit test folder of the project.